vertica/vertica-kubernetes/README.md

 Each pod uses a PV to store local data.
 The PV is mounted in the container at `/home/dbadmin/local-data`.

+Select a [recommended storage format type](https://www.vertica.com/docs/11.0.x/HTML/Content/Authoring/SupportedPlatforms/MCandServer.htm) as the `fsType` value for your StorageClass.

 The `local-data` directory contains the following subdirectories:

 * /home/dbadmin/local-data/*\<uid\>*/data/: Stores the local catalogs and any temporary files.
 There is a symlink to this path to the `local.dataPath` parameter. **Default**: `/data`.